 I am Malala by Malala Yousafzai, Christina Lamb

-Considering she was living in a remote place, the facilities she had were comparable to what an average middle class child gets around the world.
+Considering she was living in a remote place, the facilities she had were comparable to what an average middle-class child gets around the world.
 She could communicate with the who’s who of world media.
-She could travel around the country for giving interviews and receiving awards.
-She could blog under a pseudo name and answer all her e-mails without any interruptions – says something about the remote regions of Pakistan and the facilities available there.
-Having said that I saw her video of speaking at UN and she sure looks mature well beyond her years and has awesome confidence and personality coupled with good oratory skills.
-But then the content of her speech was too generic and never talks about the actual on the groundwork she is doing or is she just an ambassador?
+Malala could travel around the country for giving interviews and receiving awards.
+She could blog under a pseudo name.
+And answer all her e-mails without any interruptions – says something about the remote regions of Pakistan.
+And the facilities available there.
+Having said that I saw her video of speaking at UN.
+She sure looks mature well beyond her years.
+And has awesome confidence and personality coupled with good oratory skills.
+But then the content of her speech was too generic.
+And never talks about the actual on the groundwork she is doing or is she just an ambassador?

 This book I am Malala leaves me with some insight into Pakistan, especially Swat Valley.
 And a lot of questions about the myth of Malala.